M-Hawk/T3A2/README.md

 6. As a library administrator I want to ensure books are returned to the system by the return date so that they can be read by more people.
 7. As a library administrator I want to be able to update and delete existing books so that I can improve upon previous listings and fix any past mistakes I have made.
 8. I Steve, as an indecisive reader, want to be able to view ratings and comments from other people about books to guide my decision about what to read so that I can ensure I am reading a popular well liked book.
-9. I Janet, as an avid reader, I want to be able to provide comments and ratings about a book so that I can share my opinions and thoughts, to help support the authors and books I love and help others decide if the book is worth reading.
+9. I Janet, as an avid reader, want to be able to provide comments and ratings about a book so that I can share my opinions and thoughts, to help support the authors and books I love and help others decide if the book is worth reading.
-10. As a library administrator I want to see which books are the most popular so that I can respond to customer demand and purchase more of this specific book and also more from this author and/or genre.
+10. As a library administrator I want to see which books are the most popular so that I can respond to customer demand and purchase more of this specific book and additional copies from this author and/or genre.
 11. I’m Jess and I’m really set on reading a book when I’ve put my mind to it.
 It would be cool to be able to put a book on hold if it's already taken.

 ## Wireframes